 - Global WordPress core updates that somehow influence custom author blocks.
 Although we believe since WordPress 5.0, there should not be a lot of such issues.

 Note: if you don’t need to edit the broken block, you may even leave it as it is – it should render on the frontend properly.

-How to solve:
+How to Solve This

 - Notify the block author about the error to figure out whether it’s a common issue and whether they’re doing anything in order to resolve it – and then just wait for an update from them.
-It is recommended that block authors update block markup, attributes and features following the best practices of updating deprecated core blocks:
+It is recommended that block authors update block markup, attributes, and features following the best practices of updating deprecated core blocks:

 - By providing a deprecated block version and enabling users to edit it in the editor.